-Haier Australia will continue to handle the Haier brand on that continent for the immediate future.
+Haier Australia, however, will continue to handle the Haier brand on that continent.

 The partnership gives Haier access to Fisher & Paykel's premium assortment, while extending F&P's global reach.
 The deal will also help the New Zealand manufacturer contain production costs amid the global recession, which has taken a steep toll on appliance sales across the industry.

 "This partnership gives us a unique opportunity to fully globalize Fisher & Paykel Appliances and really drive our global expansion into parts of the world that had been previously been very difficult for us to penetrate," said Mike Goadby, president of Fisher & Paykel North America.
 "Our companies will work together toward remaining global leaders in the development, production and marketing of innovative home appliances."

 Fisher & Paykel is best known for its compact DishDrawer dishwasher and its recently acquired DCS line of professional cooking equipment.
 Its products are sold directly or via distributors to about 4,500 dealers in the United States, and are produced globally at plants in Auckland and Dunedin, New Zealand; Cleveland, Australia; Rayong Province, Thailand; Reynosa, Mexico; Treviso, Italy; and Clyde, Ohio.